JonasAlfredsson/docker-nginx-certbot/README.md

    ](https://github.com/JonasAlfredsson/docker-nginx-certbot/#good-to-know)
    section.

-3. I don't think it is neccessary to mention if you managed to find this repository, however, I have been proven wrong before so I want to make it clear that this is a Dockerfile which requires [Docker](https://www.docker.com/) to function.
+3. I don't think it is necessary to mention if you managed to find this repository, however, I have been proven wrong before so I want to make it clear that this is a Dockerfile which requires [Docker](https://www.docker.com/) to function.